Ali-Bolucu/CMake-Exercises/!Obsidian_Notes/01 - CMake/Professional CMake; A Practical Guide/Chapter 4. Building Simple Targets.md

 ```

 - WIN32
 	- When building the executable on a Windows platform, this option instructs CMake to build the executable as a Windows GUI application.
-In practice, this means it will be  reated with a WinMain() entry point instead of just main() and it will be linked with the /SUBSYSTEM:WINDOWS option.
+In practice, this means it will be  related with a WinMain() entry point instead of just main() and it will be linked with the /SUBSYSTEM:WINDOWS option.
 On all other platforms, the WIN32 option is ignored.

 - EXCLUDE_FROM_ALL